1. Water, toilets and hygiene save lives

 When we install decent toilets we also promote good hygiene – helping people stay clean and healthy.
 We show governments the difference this makes to whole communities: children don’t miss school with stomach ache or die from diarrhea and girls can manage their periods privately and safely.

-4. Together, we can help transform lives
+4. Together, we can transform lives

 We make a bigger impact because we bring people together, actively encouraging collaboration so that many voices can be heard and ideas can spread.
 Together we achieve so much more.